shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

        ∂_μ \cdot ∂_σ & ∂_ν \cdot ∂_σ \\
    \end{vmatrix}

-We get in table form:
+In table form, we obtain:

 .. topic:: Inner product of bivectors in Minkowski space